 Choice of countries.
-The inclination is to travel to somewhere which is supposedly ‘glamorous’.
+The inclination is to travel on your gap year to somewhere which is supposedly ‘glamorous’.
 That’s fine, but make sure you are there for the right reasons.

 Or a third world country.
 Beware of giving the impression that you can solve problems that are somehow beyond the local people.